digitalbiblesociety/dbp/doc/getting_started_as_a_consumer.md

 curl -i -H "Authorization: Bearer YOURKEYHERE" -H "Accept: application/json" -H "Content-Type: application/json" -X GET https://api.dbp4.org/bibles/?v=4
 ```

-## Common workflow #1: An app that only displays text Bibles
+## Common workflow: An app that only displays text Bibles

-Let's imagine we're building an app that starts the end user off looking at a list of Bibles and lets them choose a Bible, then takes them to the first available chapter for that Bible (often, but not always, Genesis 1).
+Let's imagine we're building an app that starts the end user off looking at a list of Bibles and lets them choose a Bible, then lists the books and chapters and allows them to select a book or a chapter.
 Then it will display all of the available content (in this case, just text) for that Bible.

-> Note: All example URLs in these common workflows will assume you're passing an authorization header.
+> NOTE: All example URLs in these common workflows will assume you're passing an authorization header.
 As you can see in the `curl` example above, you'll pass a header with the name of `Authorization` and the value of `Bearer YOURKEYHERE`, where `YOURKEYHERE` is your API key.

-### Step 1: List Bibles that have a text fileset
+### Step 1: List all Bibles that have a text fileset

 First, make a query to the "List all Bibles that have a text fileset" route:

 `/bibles?media=text_plain&v=4`

+> What is a Fileset?
+[Fileset definition](#markdown-definition--fileset)

 Here's what your response might look like: